On the degree of curves with prescribed multiplicities and bounded negativity: Introduction

-where $\tilde{C}$ is the strict transform of $C$ on $X_{\nu}$ and $\delta_0(\nu)$ an integer that depends only on the valuation $\nu$ (see the paragraph after Lemma \ref{bbb}). {\it Corollary} \ref{c1} gives a more general bound which holds for curves $\tilde{C}$ on any smooth rational surface having $\mathbb{P}^2$ as a relatively minimal model.
+{\it Corollary} \ref{c1} gives a more general bound which holds for curves $\tilde{C}$ on any smooth rational surface having $\mathbb{P}^2$ as a relatively minimal model.

-Since no general lower bound on the self-intersection of negative curves is known, in \cite[Section I.3]{Harb1} the author proposes an {\it asymptotic approach.} Given a nef divisor $F$ on $Z$, this approach asks for a lower bound on the values $C^2/(F\cdot C)^2$, where $C$ runs over the integral curves on $Z$ with $F\cdot C>0$.
+Since no general lower bound on the self-intersection of negative curves is known, in \cite[Section 1.3]{Harb1} (see also \cite[Conjecture 3.7.1]{Bau2}) it is proposed an {\it asymptotic approach.} Given a nef (big and nef, according to \cite{Bau2}) divisor $F$ on $Z$, this approach asks for a lower bound on the values $C^2/(F\cdot C)^2$, where $C$ runs over the integral curves on $Z$ with $F\cdot C>0$.
 In {\it Corollary} \ref{cor} we provide such a bound for smooth rational surfaces $Z$ having $\mathbb{P}^2$ as a relatively minimal model and divisors $F=L^*$, where $L^*$ is the total transform on $Z$ of a general line $L$ of $\mathbb{P}^2$. {\it Corollary} \ref{cor1} gives, in the case of surfaces $X_{\nu}$ attached to a unique divisorial valuation of $\mathbb{P}^2$, a slightly rougher bound that depends only on purely combinatorial information associated with $\nu$.
-Finally, {\it Corollary} \ref{cor2} shows the existence of infinite families of rational surfaces having $\mathbb{P}^2$ as a relatively minimal model, with arbitrarily big Picard number, that share the same bound given in Corollary \ref{cor}.
+Finally, {\it Corollary} \ref{cor2} shows the existence of infinite families of rational surfaces having $\mathbb{P}^2$ as a relatively minimal model, with an arbitrarily big Picard number, that share the same bound as given in Corollary \ref{cor}.

-Most of the literature on this subject only considers particular cases of blowups of surfaces; however, our results allow blowing-ups at any family of infinitely near points.
+Most of the literature on this subject only considers particular cases of blowups of surfaces.
+However, our results allow blowups at any family of infinitely near points.

 It only remains to add that Section \ref{sec2} is expository and is devoted to present the main concepts and tools that we will use to prove our results.
 All the results of this paper are valid for surfaces over an algebraically closed field $k$, without any further assumption on the characteristic.